The Early History of the Men's Suit

 Regency

-In the early nineteenth century, British dandy Beau Brummell reinterpreted, updated, and promoted the British court style, inspiring European men to wear well-cut, tailored garments with meticulously knotted neckties.
+In the early nineteenth century, British dandy Beau Brummell reinterpreted, updated, and promoted the British court style.
+Inspiring European men to wear well-cut, tailored garments with meticulously knotted neckties.
 The new garments’ simplicity and somber tones stood in stark contrast to the flamboyant, foppish designs that had come before.

-Brummell’s impact was essential in ushering in the contemporary era of men’s apparel, which includes the modern suit and necktie.
+Brummell’s impact was essential in ushering in the contemporary era of men’s apparel.
+Which includes the modern suit and necktie.
 Furthermore, he ushered in a new era of grooming and style, including regular (daily) washing as part of a man’s toilette.
-However, paintings of French men dating from 1794 show that Brummel may have simply adopted and popularized post-revolutionary French outfits, which included a tailcoat, a double-breasted waistcoat, and full-length pants with either Hessian boots or regular-size shoes.
+However, paintings of French men dating from 1794 show that Brummel may have simply adopted and popularized post-revolutionary French outfits.
+Which included a tailcoat, a double-breasted waistcoat, and full-length pants with either Hessian boots or regular-size shoes.
 There is no 18th-century artwork of Brummel to support his claim.

 The prevalent upper-class dress developed by Brummell for day wear during this regency time was a tightly fitting, dark color tailcoat with non-matching (usually pale) pants, light waistcoat, white shirt and cravat, and tall boots.